SuperCowPowers/workbench/docs/admin/dashboard_with_plugins.md

 ### Note on Workbench Configuration
-All Configuration is managed by the CDK Python Script and the `SAGEWORKS_CONFIG` ENV var.
-If you want to change things like `REDIS_HOST` or `SAGEWORKS_BUCKET` you should do that with a `workbench.config` file and then point the `SAGEWORKS_CONFIG` ENV var to that file.
+All Configuration is managed by the CDK Python Script and the `WORKBENCH_CONFIG` ENV var.
+If you want to change things like `REDIS_HOST` or `WORKBENCH_BUCKET` you should do that with a `workbench.config` file and then point the `WORKBENCH_CONFIG` ENV var to that file.